TheZero0-ctrl/cookies-checker/README.md

 This Python script is designed to check the validity of cookies, initially focusing on Netflix.

 ## Disclaimer
-This script is intended for educational purposes and personal use only.
+This script is intended for educational purposes only.
 Use it responsibly and respect the terms of service of the websites you're checking cookies for.
+I'm not held responsible for any misuse of the script.

 ## Usage
 1. Clone the repository or download the script.